 Reverend Dr. William G. Ingram

-His greatest joy, however, is the time that he spends with his three kids — Kate, Madeline and Spencer
+His greatest joy, however, is the time that he spends with his wife Lesley and his three kids — Kate, Madeline and Spencer

 Bob has served as Associate Minister at St. Andrew’s since 2011.
 He brought a wide range of experience in ecumenical ministry both in Canada and internationally.
 Previous to coming to St. Andrew’s, he had been the Director of two different ecumenical organizations, The Churches’ Council on Theological Education in Canada and the Canadian Churches’ Forum for Global Ministries.
 From 1988 to 1994, Bob was appointed by the Presbyterian Church in Canada to teach at Ricatla Seminary in Mozambique.
 He has been invited to represent The Presbyterian Church in Canada on a number of occasions and currently serves as a Co-Convener of the denomination’s Rainbow Communion.